MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/respond-machine-alerts-windows-defender-advanced-threat-protection.md

 3. Select the check-box if you'd like to enable Outlook and Skype communication while the machine is isolated.

+  [JOEY: ADD SCREENSHOT OF CONFIRMATION DIALOG BOX]

 4. Type a comment (optional) and select **Yes** to take action on the machine.
   >[!NOTE]
   >The machine will remain connected to the Windows Defender ATP service even if it is isolated from the network.
+If you've chosen to enable Outlook and Skype for Business communication, then you'll be able to communicate to the user while the machine is isolated.

   The Action center shows the submission information:
   ![Image of machine isolation](images/atp-machine-isolation.png)

   -	**Submission time** - Shows when the isolation action was submitted.
   -	**Submitting user** - Shows who submitted the action on the machine.
 You can view the comments provided by the user by selecting the information icon.
+  - **Exceptions** - Indicates whether Outlook and Skype for Business exceptions were enabled.
   -	**Status** - Indicates any pending actions or the results of completed actions.
-If you enabled Outlook and Skype communication while the machine is in isolation, an indication that it has been applied will be displayed.
+Additional indications will be provided if you've enabled Outlook and Skype for Business communication.

 When the isolation configuration is applied, a new event is reflected in the machine timeline.